I have mastered the art of self-reinvention through a process of mental programming, and I help others to do the same.

 A dysfunctional childhood

-From overcoming physical and emotional abuse as a young child to having to deal with the feelings of guilt following the death of my abusive father – which took place moments after I had threatened him – I’ve been forced to throw away one dysfunctional version of Martin after another and to learn how to start again from scratch.
+From overcoming physical and emotional abuse as a young child to having to deal with the the death of my abusive father – which I felt responsible for – I’ve been forced to throw away one dysfunctional version of Martin after another and to learn how to start again from scratch.

 Lifelong meditation practice

-Thanks to early exposure to meditation practice and a lifelong interest in matters of the mind, particularly relating to how we are mentally programmed from a very young age, I have learnt how to use meditation and the mindful state as a gateway for resetting my own mindset.
+Thanks to early exposure to meditation practice and a lifelong interest in matters of the mind, particularly issues relating to how we are mentally programmed from a very young age, I have learnt how to use meditation and the mindful state as a gateway for resetting my own mindset and helping others to do the same.

 Early career and family life

-Despite the ups and downs of my early life – substance abuse, suicidal tendencies, mental illness, etc. – by the age of thirty, I was a t-total, non-smoking, clean-living exercise fiend with a home of my own, a new career in advertising and a fiancé.
-Children and marriage followed, so did divorce, and soon after, my career flatlined.
+Despite the ups and downs of my early life – substance abuse, suicidal tendencies, mental illness, etc. – by the age of thirty, I was a teetotal, non-smoking, clean-living exercise fiend with a home of my own, a new career in advertising and a fiancé.
+Children and marriage followed, but so did divorce and, soon after, my career flatlined.

 A new vision in mindfulness training